lgatto/TeachingMaterial/Advanced_graphics_in_R.md

 reshape2 - melt
 ==============

-The `melt` function provides some good default option that will try to best guess how to "melt" the data.
+The `melt` function provides some good default options that will try to best guess how to "melt" the data.

 ```r